LetsPlayFetch/SwiftPokerBot/README.md

 ## UI Preview
+The application was built for ringed poker games, this demo shows its application to video poker
 ![Image of the UI showing setting available for img process.
 Entire list will be available in documentation and it’s in a folder resources](resources/baseParameters.png)

 <p align="center">